-Assessing Parent Contribution For Institutional Aid
+Assessing Parent Contribution for School Need Based Aid

-Financial information from parents is required of all applicants for institutional aid regardless of marital status or length of time a student has been self-supporting.
+Financial information from parents is required of all applicants for school need based aid regardless of marital status or length of time a student has been self-supporting.
 CDM does not recognize "independence" when determining eligibility for school-based scholarships and grants and low-interest loans, unless you are age 35 or older by the start of the academic year.
 This means that parents who are divorced must each provide the information requested on the CSS Profile.
 They can use passwords to complete these sections to ensure their information is private.
 Please be aware that stepparents must also provide their financial information.